First French Empire: Origin

 On 18 May 1804, Napoleon was given the title of "Emperor of the French" by the Senate; finally, on 2 December 1804, he was solemnly crowned, after receiving the Iron Crown of the Lombard kings, and was consecrated by Pope Pius VII in Notre-Dame de Paris.
 In four campaigns, the Emperor transformed his "Carolingian" feudal republican and federal empire into one modelled on the Roman Empire.
 The memories of imperial Rome were for a third time, after Julius Caesar and Charlemagne, used to modify the historical evolution of France.

-Though the vague plan for an invasion of Great Britain was never executed, the Ulm campaign and the Battle of Austerlitz overshadowed the defeat at Trafalgar, and the camp of Boulogne put at Napoleon's disposal the best military resources he had commanded, in the form of La Grande Armée.
+Although Napoleon’s planned invasion of Britain was abandoned after the defeat at Trafalgar, the army assembled at Boulogne became La Grande Armée, which went on to win decisive victories in the Ulm campaign and at Austerlitz.